 We better impeach him.

-Whatever evidence they say they have, okay, they're they're passing off opinion witnesses and hearsay as real evidence, which in the federal rules of the admissions of evidence is not allowable.
+Whatever evidence they say they have, okay, they're passing off opinion witnesses and hearsay as real evidence, which in the federal rules of the admissions of evidence is not allowable.

 You know, they keep saying, oh, we've proven our case over and over again.